Crossbow-js/crossbow.github.io/_src/docs/use-task-aliases.md

 }}

 ## Getting fancy with aliases
 An area in which Crossbow leap-frogs the competition is with its strong composition features.
-It will recursively resolve tasks & aliases allowing things such at the following:
+It will recursively resolve all of your task aliases, no matter how deep they go.
+This allows you build up declarative pipe-lines of tasks that are very easy to understand

 {{inc
     src="three.hbs"